How I Lost 40 Pounds in 3 Months and Stayed Healthy

 - Set a weight target and when you would like to reach it.

-- Go slow at first to notice how your body is reacting to the dietary change.
+- Go slow at first to see how your body is reacting to the dietary change.

-- I used my iPhone with a couple of free apps to help find out what diet to have.
+- Use your iPhone with a couple of free apps to find out which diet to use.

-- Enjoy life and enjoy the food you are having.
+- Enjoy life and the food you eat.

-As a last note, if you do have any dietary issues you should check with your family doctor before you drastically change it.
+As a last note, if you do have any dietary issues you should check with your family doctor before you drastically change your eating habits.